gcarmonaar/CO/f_vl_vu_c-instances/README.md

 * f0.4 folder consists of  700 instances with the interval of weights (0.4c, 0.6c]

 Each instance name has the format fvl_vu_c, where vl and vu represent the lower and upper bounds of the weights, respectively, and c the capacities of the bins.
 These capacities are 10^3, 10^4, 10^5, 10^6, 10^7, 10^8, and, 10^9.

+The file "instances.txt" contains the names of all the instances.